Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Transferring

 Figure \ref{fig:hybrid-trans} shows the ratio of data blocks suitable for explicit transfer at different thresholds.
 We can observe that as the threshold increases, the ratio of data blocks suitable for explicit transfer decreases significantly.
-Due to the higher average degree in Reddit, the distribution of vertices in the sampled subgraph is denser, making it more suitable for the explicit transfer of data blocks.
-However, after applying GPU cache optimization, the number of data blocks suitable for explicit transfer decreases significantly (the orange line in Figure \ref{fig:active-block}).
-Even in the Reddit dataset, when the threshold is set to 80\%, only 2\% of data blocks are suitable for explicit transfer.
+Since the Reddit dataset has a high average degree, which makes the distribution of active vertices denser, it is more suitable for the explicit transfer of data blocks.
+However, after applying GPU cache optimization, the number of data blocks suitable for explicit transfer is significantly reduced (orange line in Figure \ref{fig:hybrid-trans}).
+For example, when the threshold is set to 80\%, only 2\% of the data blocks are suitable for explicit transfer even for the Reddit dataset.
+Based on the above analysis, We find that the demand for hybrid data transferring in GNN training is not significant.
+This is due to the unique computational patterns of GNNs.
+Traditional graph computations have different vertex access patterns in iterative computations \cite{Gemimi_OSDI16, HyTGraph_ICDE23}.
+However, in GNN training, the distribution of vertices in the sampled subgraph is often random and fragmented, especially after implementing a caching optimization.
+Therefore, though the hybrid data transfer shows promising results in graph computation, it does not help GNN training.